trigger-corp/Forge-Documentation/source/config.rst

 *Optional*. *Browsers only*.

 This field specifies when and how your foreground files will be embedded into pages.
-It is an array of objects with three required keys:
+It is an object with three required keys:

 .. _field-activations-patterns: